Manya-GS/Voice-Assistant-Jarvis/README.md

-Jarvis - A Voice-Controlled Assistant
+# Jarvis - A Voice-Controlled Assistant
+🔹 About
-Jarvis is a lightweight, personal voice assistant built with Python.
-It listens to your commands and performs tasks such as:
+Jarvis is a lightweight personal voice-controlled assistant built with Python.
+It listens to your voice commands and performs tasks such as:

-🎙️ Capturing your voice input
+🎙️ Capturing voice input

-📖 Searching content from Wikipedia
+📖 Searching Wikipedia

-🌐 Opening popular websites (YouTube, Google, Stack Overflow) ⏰ Telling the current time
+🌐 Opening websites (YouTube, Google, Stack Overflow)

+⏰ Announcing the current time

-💬 Responding with spoken output
+💬 Responding with speech

-This project demonstrates how you can integrate pyttsx3, speech_recognition, and wikipedia libraries to build an interactive assistant that works completely offline and is easy to expand.
+This project demonstrates how to integrate key Python libraries to build an offline voice assistant that's simple and expandable.

-🚀 Features
+🔹 Features
-🔊 Text-to-Speech (TTS) using pyttsx3
+🔊 Text-to-Speech with pyttsx3

-🎤 Speech Recognition from microphone input
+🎤 Speech Recognition via speech_recognition

-📚 Wikipedia summaries for voice queries
+📚 Wikipedia integration

-🌍 Web automation to open sites by voice
+🌐 Web automation with webbrowser

-⌚ Time announcements
+⌚ Real-time clock functionality

-🛠️ Technologies Used
+🔹 Technologies Used
 Python 3

 pyttsx3